Salary range: $28,000-$32,000 annually, commensurate with experience

 ● Help with mail, social media, and other program communications, as needed.

-● Work with other staff regularly to coordinate academic year and summer program design, discuss evaluation processes and outreach efforts, and address other issues as needed.
+● Work with other staff regularly to coordinate academic year and summer program design; discuss documentation, evaluation processes, and outreach efforts; and address other issues as needed.

 ● Perform other duties as assigned by the Program Director and the Executive Director.

-● Bachelor’s degree in natural or environmental sciences, science education, geography, or related fields.
+● Bachelor’s degree in natural or environmental sciences, STEM education, geography, or related fields.

 ● Demonstrated competency and experience in outdoor education and environmental science activities.
 Our program includes overnight and multi-day camping and canoe trips.